 If you’ve lost some points but not all, you can regain up to 6 points by attending a DGT-approved course — but only once every two years (once a year for professional drivers).
 These courses focus on risk awareness, attitude, and safe decision-making behind the wheel.

-You can also recover points naturally by not committing any further infractions for 2 years (or 3 years if the offence was serious).
+If you avoid committing any further offences for 3 years, your points are restored to 12, and if you keep a clean record for another 3 years, you can reach the maximum of 15 points.
 Maintaining a clean record strengthens your long-term driving profile and reduces the likelihood of future penalties.

 You can check your current balance of points easily through official DGT channels:

-EU licences generally follow Spain’s points system once registered with the DGT.
-Non-EU licences normally do not have points unless the holder exchanges them for a Spanish licence.
+EU licences generally follow Spain’s points system once they are registered with the DGT, so points gained or lost in Spain affect your licence record here.
+Non-EU licences normally do not have Spanish points unless the holder exchanges them for a Spanish licence, but serious offences can still lead to fines and driving bans in Spain.

 Yes.
-Rental companies are obligated to identify the driver to the DGT, so any points from a camera-detected offence are deducted from the renter’s licence, not from the company.
+Rental companies are obligated to identify the driver to the DGT when an offence is detected, so any points from a camera-detected infringement are deducted from the renter’s licence, not from the company.

 Spain’s points-based driving licence system rewards safe drivers while penalising risky behaviour, making it essential to understand how points are gained, lost, and recovered.
-Staying informed helps you avoid unnecessary fines, maintain your driving privileges, and remain compliant with DGT regulations.
-Keeping track of your points and driving habits is one of the easiest ways to stay safe and legally protected on Spanish roads.
+Staying informed helps you avoid unnecessary fines, maintain your driving privileges, and remain compliant with DGT regulations in 2026 and beyond.

 Because penalties, collisions, and licence issues can all lead to unexpected medical needs, many residents choose to have private health insurance for fast access to treatment.
 Road-related incidents — even minor ones — can require medical checks, scans, or emergency support, and private healthcare ensures you’re seen quickly.

-View affordable Sanitas health insurance plans for residents in Spain — a reliable option if you want fast appointments, English-speaking support, and peace of mind while driving in Spain.
+View our affordable Sanitas health insurance plans — a reliable option if you want fast appointments, English-speaking support, and peace of mind while driving in Spain.

 Updated: January 30, 2024 CET